ChocZeChoc/Recipe/pages/Recipe.md

 			- Sift out the flours, salt, and baking soda into a bowl.
 			- Keep stirring the butter in a Medium-High heat pan/pot until brown.
 After browning immediately put the browned butter into a container until it reach room temp to stop the cooking and keep the butter from burning.
 Add some water into the melted butter until it reach about 250ml in total volume.
 			- Mix in White sugar, brown sugar, espresso powder, and vanilla extract into a bowl, then add in the room temp brown butter.
 Whisk until thoroughly mixed.
 Then add the egg & egg yolk into the mixture, continue whisking until fully mixed.
-			- Add in the flour mixture into the butter mixture, carful not to whisk too much as the
+			- Add in the flour mixture into the butter mixture, carful not to whisk too much as the rest of the flour will get mixed when folding in the chocolate.
+			- Chopped up the chocolate, then add it into the mixture.
+Fold until everything is
 - [[Sauces/Paste/rub]]
   collapsed:: true
 	- [[Wing-zabb/Larb powder]]